Study Abroad FAQs

 Yes, but there are restrictions on the type of aid you can use while abroad.
 Regardless of the type of program you choose, you will continue to pay Butler University tuition for the semester you are abroad (instead of the cost of the program listed on their website).
 Your federal, state, and outside scholarships/grants/loans will continue to apply to all types of programs, as allowed.
 In regard to your Butler institutional scholarships and grants:

-- If you select a semester-long Faculty-Led program (GALA or Butler Semester in Spain), then 100% of your Butler financial aid will apply toward the cost of tuition.
+- If you select a semester-long Faculty-Led program (Butler Semester in Spain), then 100% of your Butler financial aid will apply toward the cost of tuition.

 - If you select a reciprocal Exchange through Butler or ISEP, then 100% of your Butler financial aid will apply toward the cost of tuition.